AryamanBhagat/CS-F214-A1/problem1/Readme_problem1.txt

 	-open findpath.pl with a text editor
 	-copy one of the two test cases and paste them after line 2 in the code.
 	-save findpath.pl.
-	-run findpath.pl using the command swipl findpath.pl
+	-run findpath.pl using the command: swipl findpath.pl

 Test Cases